Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

 where $X,Y \in T_{U(p)}U(M)$ are linearly independent with respect to the metric $g(\cdot, \cdot)$.
 The terms in the denominator normalize the calculation.
 The function $\kappa(X,Y)$ measures how a two-dimensional surface, or section, inside the tangent space curves.
 When $X$ and $Y$ are orthonormal we may simplify the computation of the sectional curvature to

 From the sectional curvature, we define the \define{Ricci curvature} which measures the distortion of the volume, and can be thought of as the Laplacian of the Riemannian metric.
-As given in Petersen \cite{petersen2006riemannian}, take $E_1, \ldots, E_n \in T_{U(p)}U(M)$ to be an orthonormal basis with respect to the metric $g(\cdot, \cdot)$, then for $X,Y \in T_{U(p)}U(M)$
+As given in Petersen \cite{petersen2006riemannian}, take $O_1, \ldots, O_n \in T_{U(p)}U(M)$ to be an orthonormal basis with respect to the metric $g(\cdot, \cdot)$, then for $X,Y \in T_{U(p)}U(M)$

-Finally, we take the definition of \define{scalar curvature} from Petersen \cite{petersen2006riemannian}, where this curvature gives an aggregated number of the localized curvature.
+Finally, we take the definition of \define{scalar curvature} from Petersen \cite{petersen2006riemannian}, where this curvature gives an aggregated number of localized curvature.
 The definition states

-where the $E_i$'s are the orthonormal basis elements.
+where the $O_i$'s are an orthonormal basis previously noted.
 Observe that there are other forms for the scalar curvature, but given the computational ease of sectional curvature, these equalities are omitted.

-While the closed forms given allow for computation, there is the question of how to compute the orthonormal basis of a vector field.
-This section ends by discussing the different perspectives of how to calculate the orthonormal basis elements of a vector field.
+While the closed forms given allow for ease of computation, there is the question of how to compute the orthonormal basis of a vector field and if the focus should be on the tangent vector field of the domain or the roots of the Lie algebra that generate $\mathfrak{su}_{\mathcal{L}}$.
+The following subsection discusses these different perspectives.